ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## Alternative Workflow (AS token posting) # {#example-without-optimization-as-posting}

+Editor's note: Move this section to workflow and params.

 The example below builds on the example in {{example-with-optimization}}, but assumes that AS is uploading the access token to RS as specified in {{I-D.ietf-ace-workflow-and-params}}.